The Codex Justinianus was compiled under Emperor Justinian I

 The Codex Justinianus was compiled under Emperor Justinian I and revolutionized Roman law by organizing diverse legal texts into a unified code.
 Its purpose was to enhance judicial clarity and efficiency.
 Legal experts meticulously curated and structured the codex, covering civil, criminal, and administrative law.
 Its influence transcended the Byzantine Empire, shaping legal systems across medieval Europe.
 Despite varied contemporary reception, its legacy endures, guiding legal thought and practice.
 The codex remains a monumental achievement, cementing Justinian’s legacy in legal history.

-Ancient Rome: The Codex Justinianus was compiled under Emperor Justinian I
+The Codex Justinianus: Compiled under Emperor Justinian I

 The Codex Justinianus, also known as the Justinian Code, represents a monumental achievement in the history of Roman law.
 Compiled under the reign of Emperor Justinian I in the 6th century AD, it sought to organize and systematize centuries of legal texts and jurisprudence.